 "And We made him a leader for others and said to him, 'Do what is righteous, and entrust your affairs to God.'"
 (Quran, 21:73)

-Ibrahim's faith is thus not a limitation but an anchoring—guidance that grants inner peace and a collective foundation for justice and social harmony.
+Ibrahim's faith thus becomes not a limitation but an anchor, guiding him toward inner peace and establishing a firm basis for collective justice and societal harmony.

 “God is dead!”